 At the weights and velocities which the .22 Short operates, the HP offers may as well be round nose because there is just not enough energy to elicit any effective expansion.

 LRN bullets are tailored for the specific purpose of match competition.
-They lack the velocity of the copper plated bullets, in which the copper plating acts as a lubricating surface between bullet and barrel.
+They lack the velocity of the copper-plated bullets, in which the copper plating acts as a lubricating surface between bullet and barrel.
 The lead bullets come out nearly three hundred feet per second slower at the muzzle than the 27-grain HP, but speed is not what they are made to do.
-They are made specifically for punching match-grade holes into paper targets at exactly prescribed distances, which is good because this bullet drops like a rock past 50 yards.
-But that’s okay because it works great for this.
-The heavy bullet is slow but the weight offers stability which lends to accuracy.

 Copper plated round nose bullets come in the garden variety 29-grain size and are your all-around plinker and target round (not match shooting, mind you).
-If you need to tag a rabbit or squirrel in your tomatoes, that’s probably fine but it is just at home punching little tiny holes in empty Coke cans.
+If you need to tag rabbits or squirrel in your tomatoes, fire away and mind the produce.
 A quiet little round, it is well suited for this and for the sensitive ears of young shooters.

 The .22 Short Legacy